Ska0/odin-recipes/README.md

 # odin-recipes

-The Odin Projects Recipes Project
+The Odin Project - Recipes Project

+Build a website with a main index page with links to 5 recipes.